eager-hun/ui-frames/README.md

 Very basic tool to present captioned images in a sequence.

-I imagined using it for presenting UI design wireframes.
+I imagined using it for demonstrating user interaction design concepts.

 ## Demo